mamerida/my_proyect/README.md

 npm start
 ```

-Test) If you want see the unittesting only execute
+Test) If you want see the unit testing only execute
 ```
 npm test
 ```